elmasse/nextein-www/posts/docs/content/posts-front-matter.md

 page: docs
 ---

 The __Front Matter__ configuration for posts controls many aspects of the generated content.
-All markdown files in the `posts` folder should start with a YAML fonrt matter block in between the three dashes separator as follows:
+All markdown files in the `posts` folder should start with a YAML front matter block in between the three dashes separator as follows:

 ```yaml
 ---